 Going forward, the Bank struck a cautious tone, stating it would mainly consider “the actual dynamics of inflation” in its next decisions regarding the base rate.
 In short, it seems that the Bank will continue to prioritize price stability, and as such, if inflation is brought down closer to the target, the Bank could cut rates to spur activity.

 On the outlook, Artem Zaigrin at SOVA Capital said:

 “Passing the inflation spike could pave the way for NBK to cut rates starting from 2Q21.
 The dissipation of geopolitical risks could push the KZT/$ rate to 410 by YE21, we think.”

-The next monetary policy meeting is scheduled for 11 February 2021.
+The Bank’s next policy rate decision is scheduled for 9 March.